 Choose Your Subject

-You need to carefully consider your choice of objective for a photomontage.
+You need to consider your subject for a photomontage.
 This could differ from your regular photography ideas.
-Your potential to express space and time must be considered.
+You should consider your potential to express space and time.

 For your first photomontage pick a static subject.
-Preferably one you can return to and photograph more than once if you need to.
+The best one to choose is a subject you can return to and photograph more than once if you need to.

 Don’t choose something that moves as this will add complications.
-You are more likely to be successful as a first time photomontage maker if you start out simply.
+You are more likely to be successful as a first-time photomontage maker if you start with a simple scene.

-Calculate how you want to creatively photograph your subject.
+Calculate how you want to photograph your subject.
 Plan how many photos you want to make.
-You will need to think about how close you are to your subject and which lens you will use to obtain the number of photos you want.
+You will need to think about how close you are to your subject and which lens to use to get the number of pictures you want.